K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ###### <div id='3.2.2.4.4.1'/> 3.2.2.4.4.1.
 Create Deployment Job
 1. Click the “Add” button from Job.<br>
 ![103]
-2. Go to configuration page and select the job type to Deploy, and the Cloud Foundry information that has been saved during Pipeline management.
+2. Go to the configuration page and select the job type to Deploy, and the Cloud Foundry information that has been saved during Pipeline management.
 (Procedures for bringing Cloud Foundry information have to be done first.
 Refer to 3.2.3.1.
 Cloud Foundry information management).
 Select whether to use MANIFEST or not. then enter input type and job trigger.
 ![104]
-3. Click “Save” button and check the newly created deployment Job from the pipeline details page.
+3. Click the “Save” button and check the newly created deployment Job from the pipeline details page.
 ![105]

-***※	Creating a Deployment Job can only be done by administrator and authorized pipeline contributors.***
+***※	Creating a Deployment Job can only be done by the administrator and authorized pipeline contributors.***

 ###### <div id='3-2-2-4-4-2'/> 3.2.2.4.4.2.
 Check/ Modify Deployment Job Configuration
 1. Click the “Configuration” icon of the created Deployment Job.
 ![106]
-2. Go to Configuration details page and check the configured informations saved.
+2. Go to the Configuration details page and check the coninformationrmations saved.
 ![104]
-3. To modify, re-enter the inputs and click “Save” button.
+3. To modify, re-enter the inputs and click “the Save” button.
 ![107]
-4. Check the modified informations on the configuration details page.
+4. Check the modified information on the configuration details page.

 ***※	 All pipeline contributors can check out the Deployment Job configurations.
 However, modifying is only permitted to the administrators and the contributors with the permission to create.***

 ###### <div id='3-2-2-4-4-3'/> 3.2.2.4.4.3.
 Run Deployment Job
-1. Click “Run” icon of Deployment Job from the pipeline details page.
+1. Click the “Run” icon of Deployment Job from the pipeline details page.
 ![108]
 2. Once it starts running, the bar turns blue and blinks.
 (View logs in real-time by clicking the "log/history" icon while running.)
 ![109]